 We assume that all bee-plant interactions remain constant across all observations (i.e., a generalist bee remains generalist).
 Bees do not start interacting with new/ different plant species.

 We used source citation as a replicate ‘survey’ of each bee-plant interaction.
-Traditionally, replicate surveys in occupancy models are either temporal or spatial; but here, we use source citation as independent replicate surveys, as is the case during double observer surveys.
+Traditionally, replicate surveys in occupancy models are either temporal or spatial; but here, we use source citation in GloBI as independent replicate surveys, as is the case during double observer surveys.

 Model formulation